kronosapiens/kronosapiens.github.io/_posts/2016-04-16-the-problem-of-information.md

 I(\hat{\text{your analysis}};\text{the world}) \leq I(\text{some measurements};\text{the world})
 $$

 In other words, analysis doesn't tell you anything new.
 What it **does** do, though, is make the information you already have more easily digestible.
 It puts it in forms you can work with.
 Think averages and odds.
+Think dashboards.
+Less information, but more actionable.

 #### 3